amoniaka-knabino/sniffer/README.md

 # Usage

 ./sniffer.py --help
-./sniffer.py - sniff traffic and write it to "temp.pcap"
+./sniffer.py - sniff traffic and write it to tempfile ./sniffer.py -d - run sniffer in debug mode (when you get exception, you'll see stack trace) ./sniffer.py -c - console writing mode
+./sniffer.py -i eth0 - sniff traffic from eth0 interface
-./sniffer.py -c - console writing mode (debug) ./sniffer.py -f my.pcap - sniff traffic and write it to "my.pcap"
+./sniffer.py -f my.pcap - sniff traffic and write it to "my.pcap"

 # Details of realization